Listen To Article

 The Moors ruled and influenced Europe all the way to Southern France and parts of Spain when Europe fell into decline after the fall of the Roman Empire.

-Arabs came into Africa around 639 AD as part of a Jihad which took over Egypt, Libya and the Maghreb inhabited by indigenous Black peoples that the Romans called Moor.
+The origins of the Moors rule and influence on Europe began when the Arabs came into Africa around 639 AD as part of a Jihad which took over Egypt, Libya and the Maghreb inhabited by indigenous Black peoples that the Romans called Moor.

-The Progress Of Europe Under The Moors
+Europe Under The Rule Of The Moors

 Europeans then translated the entire science from Arabic and exported it beyond Spain.
 The translated Texts circulated all over Europe leading eventually to the establishment of such esteemed European Centres of Learning like Oxford University whose initial Curriculum was distinguished because it relied heavily on the knowledge from the Moor Texts.

-Decline Of The Moors Rule In Europe
+Decline Of The Influence Of The Moors In Europe

-By the 13th century, the Crusaders began winning pockets of control in the territory of the Moors all the way to Spain primarily because the Moors were engaged in internal fighting over control of the Islamic Caliphate.
+By the 13th century, the Crusaders began winning pockets of control in the territory of the Moors in Europe all the way to Spain primarily because the Moors were engaged in internal fighting over control of the Islamic Caliphate.